3543 days into our open-ended journey

 The Otterbox cooler and two totes are on the drivers’ side, on top of the shelf.

-Our collection of reusable grocery bags are inside the Otterbox, handy for shopping.
+Our collection of reusable grocery bags are inside the cooler, handy for shopping.

 One of the storage boxes contains our tool pouch, a set of drills, phillip and flat head bits for the electric drill, a tape measure, and an electrical test kit.